shacklettbp/madrona/README.md

 Madrona: A GPU-Accelerated Game Engine for Batch Simulation
 ===========================================================

 Madrona is a prototype game engine for building high-throughput GPU-accelerated _batch simulators_ that simulate thousands of virtual worlds concurrently.
 By leveraging parallelism between and within worlds, simulators built on Madrona are able to execute at millions of frames per second, enabling high performance sample generation for training agents using reinforcement learning, or other tasks requiring a high performance simulator in the loop.

-Madrona leverages the Entity Component System (ECS) architecture to provide users with high-performance interfaces for implementing custom logic and state that the engine can automatically map to parallel batch execution on the GPU.
-Additionally, Madrona includes functionality to directly export ECS state as PyTorch tensors, for extremely efficient interoperation with learning frameworks.
+At its core, Madrona is built around the Entity Component System (ECS) architecture, which the engine uses to provide high-performance C++ interfaces for implementing custom logic and state that the engine can can automatically map to parallel batch execution on the GPU.

 **Features**:
 * Fully GPU-driven batch ECS implementation for high-throughput execution.
 * CPU Backend for debugging & visualization.
 Simulators can execute on GPU or CPU with no code changes!
+* Export ECS Simulation State as PyTorch tensors for efficient interop with learning code.
 * (Optional) XPBD rigid body physics for basic 3D collision & contact support.
 * (Optional) Simple 3D renderer for visualizing agent behaviors or debugging.

-For more background and technical details, please read our paper, [_An Extensible, Data-Oriented Architecture for High-Performance, Many-World Simulation_](), published in Transactions on Graphics / SIGGRAPH 2023.
+For more background and technical details, please read our paper: [_An Extensible, Data-Oriented Architecture for High-Performance, Many-World Simulation_](), published in Transactions on Graphics / SIGGRAPH 2023.

+**Disclaimer**: The Madrona engine is an early-stage research codebase.
+While we hope to attract interested users / collaborators with this release, there will be missing features / documentation / bugs, as well as breaking API changes as we continue to develop the engine.
+Please post any issues you find on this github repo.

 Dependencies
 ------------